how to get kids to listen without yelling

 Sharing is caring!

-There are no hard and fast rules on how to make kids listen to you without yelling at them.
+There are no hard and fast rules on making kids listen to you without yelling at them.

 But do you hate the idea of yelling at your child?
 I know I do.
-But the trouble is, that sometimes kids just need a good raising voice so they can really understand what we’re saying.
+But the trouble is, that sometimes kids just need a good raising voice to really understand what we’re saying.

 However, in this article, I’m going to outline 10 ways you can bring discipline into your children’s lives.